-They aim to inspire and motivate associates in order to deliver the company's core values and commitment to excellence.
+Claire and Helen aim to provide strong, inclusive and decisive leadership, through clear communication and the ability to inspire and motivate Associates in order to deliver the company's core values and commitment to excellence.

-UNLEASH YOUR POTENTIAL

-These are examples of the career pathways available to Registered Veterinary Nurses with Linnaeus:

-Further education, training and professional development is available to all veterinary nursing associates within Linnaeus no matter your role or career goal.
-We support all our RVNs to be the best nurses they can be.
-Roles outlined in pink reflect potential long-term roles for an RVN within Linnaeus.
-Full support is available to reach one's potential in such roles.
-All of our associates are supported by the Linnaeus support team and the wider Mars Veterinary Health Group in the areas outlined below.
-Opportunities within the Linnaeus support team also exist in fields such as education, quality and veterinary leadership for associates at various stages of their career.
+POSSIBLE NURSING ASSOCIATE CAREER PATHWAYS PRACTICE ROLES

+Throughout there are opportunities for engagement and leadership in:

+Further education, training & professional development is available to all nursing Associates within Linnaeus no matter their role or career goal.

+We support all to be the best nurses they can be!
+Roles boxed in pink reflect leadership roles for nurse Associates within Linnaeus.

+All of our Associates are supported by resources from the Linnaeus Central Support team and the wider Mars Veterinary Health team.